Kava-Labs/kava/x/cdp/spec/02_state.md

 Store key structures are not listed here - they seem like an implementation detail best documented by code comments.
 -->

+## Module Accounts

+The cdp module account controls two module accounts:

+**CDP Account:** Stores the deposited cdp collateral, and the debt coins for the debt in all the cdps.

+**Liquidator Account:** Stores debt coins that have been seized by the system, and pegged asset that has been raised through auctions.

 ## CDP

 A CDP is a struct representing a debt position owned by one address.
 It has one collateral type and records the debt that has been drawn and how much fees should be repaid.